 Complex FAA Application Prep and Coordinations.
 Drug & Alcohol, DUI, Anti-Depressant Consultations $300.

 HIMS Follow Up - Six Month Intervals $350

-Typically reserved for commercial airline transport pilots but are requested by most First Officers (FO) and many business aviation flight crews.
+Typically reserved for commercial airline transport pilots, flight school students and many business aviation flight crews.

 Length of Certificate: 6 calendar months if older than 40 years of age at time of evaluation; 12 months if younger than 40 years of age.

-Required for commercial pilots, including business aviation flight crew, crop dusters, aerial advertising pilots, charter pilots, or navigators and first officers of commercial airline flights.
+Required for commercial pilots, including business aviation flight crew, crop dusters, aerial advertising pilots, charter pilots, or first officers of commercial airline flights.